geekbrother/pod-patch/README.md

 ## Using with the `yarn` or `npm i`

-A good practice is to use is linked with the running of `yarn` or `npm i` in the `native` directory.
+A good practice is to use it linked with the running of `yarn` or `npm i` in the `native` directory in your install script in the `package.json` before the `pod install` execution.

-This will updates/install the packages with the transparent checking if all of the Pod patches are up-to-date or need to be applied if something in the `.patch` file changed or `Podspec` has new changes in the pod dependency or version changes.
+This will updates/install the packages with the transparent checking if all of the Pod patches are up-to-date or need to be applied if something in the `.patch` file changed or `Podspec` has new changes in the pod dependency or version changes before the `pod install`.

+If using this way with the `git` repo you can add `native/ios/pod-patch/.patched` directory to your `.gitignore`.
+Because when the tool runs it will check the existence of the local patched podspec files and create those that not exists.

 # Pod version changing

 In case when the Pod version changed but you already have a `.patch` file for the previous version and it is already applied, but you want to upgrade the Pod and patch to the new version there are three simple steps:

-**First**, if your `.patch` file in the `native/ios/patches` has a version format i.e. `gRPC-Core@1.40.0.patch` you need to create a patch file for the new version i.e. `gRPC-Core@1.41.0.patch`.
+**First**, if your `.patch` file in the `native/ios/pod-patch` has a version format i.e. `gRPC-Core@1.40.0.patch` you need to create a patch file for the new version i.e. `gRPC-Core@1.41.0.patch`.

 If the `.patch` file in the no-version format i.e. `gRPC-Core.patch` you do nothing here as this is an universal patch for all versions.